AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ```csharp
     /// <summary>
     /// Uses a Trip record and the aggregate odometer reading (<see cref="odometerHigh"/>)
-    /// to retrieve a Consignment record from Cosmos DB and calculate the vehicle's trip
+    /// to retrieve a Consignment record from Azure Cosmos DB and calculate the vehicle's trip
     /// progress, based on miles driven compared to the planned trip distance.
 If the number
     /// of miles driven are greater than or equal to the planned distance, the trip and
     /// consignment records are marked as complete.
 Otherwise, if the trip has not been